phe-sto/CoBOL-GraalVM/README.md

 #### Execution in the LLVM interpreter

-The LLVM interpreter `lli` command can run the IR code if the libcob is loaded:
+The LLVM interpreter `lli` command can run the IR loading the ``libcob`` dependency:

-    gu-lli -load /usr/local/lib/libcob.so ./bin/mandelbrot-graal.ll
+    gu-lli -load /usr/local/lib/libcob.so ./bin/mandelbrotset.ll

 Christophe Brun, <https://www.papit.fr/>